 Path: Two paths can return the same page.
 For example it is common to have a resource with a path with and ending slash (

 /) and one without.
 When looking at URL as string, The extra the one with the extra

 / is different than the other.
-However, they are still the same accessing the same resource.
+However, they are still accessing the same resource.

 Query: Queries contain keys and values.
-Two URL can have the same keys and values but have them in differnt order.
+Two URLs can have the same keys and values but have them in different order.
 For this reason it is also important to also consider the order of keys.

 URLs can be encoded.
-The same URL when encoded would have diffent characters.
+The same URL when encoded would have different characters.